ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 In other words, neither the buyer nor the seller would make any money on average.

 And that would be a fair price!
 That's the very definition of fairness in this context.

+## how_to_simulate.py

+(Screen switches to showing "How to Simulate Stock Prices?"
+A Distribution Density vs. Stock Price distribution will be plotted and have its width / standard deviation increase.)

+This is good progress, but it kicks the can down the road a bit.
+How should we perform this simulation?

+The first instinct of any statistician would be to throw a normal distribution down and call it a day.
+Then, we could simply sample from this distribution, and we'd be done.

+But think about what happens over longer periods of times or extremely volatile stocks.
+The distribution will get wider and wider until a point where it crosses over into negative prices.

+(Left tail highlighted, "Negative Stock Prices?")

+This makes no sense!
+Remember that a stock represents partial ownership of a company, so it can't be worth less than nothing.
+The worst-case scenario is the stock price going to zero, meaning the company went bankrupt and your shares are worthless.
+But you can never _owe_ money just for holding a share.

+(Screen shows: "#1: Prices should not go negative")

+This is going to be the first quality we're going to want from our simulation.
+Prices should never go negative.

+(A plot of Nvidia's prices over the last 1Y is shown, with the current price highlighted, ~$160.
+Later, Home Depot's is shown around $370 a share.)

+Another important fact is that the actual price of the stock doesn't really represent the value of the company.
+Here on the left we have NVIDIA, which is the most valuable company in the United States, worth more than $4 trillion.
+They build all the GPUs that are powering the current AI craze, so their valuations are sky-high.

+On the right here, we have Home Depot, trading much higher than NVIDIA.
+Obviously, Home Depot is nowhere near as valuable a company.
+So what gives, right?

+These companies basically get to choose how many shares they issue, and thus how small of a slice you get to own of the company when you buy a single share.

+At the end of the day, buying a share of NVIDIA just gives you a much, much smaller fraction of the company than buying a share of Home Depot.

+("Stock prices cannot be compared directly!" is displayed)

+So, stock prices can't be compared directly.
+We really tend to look at the relative price moves over time, so NVIDIA's value has increased ~27% over the last year, while Home Depot's has increased more like 10%.

+("#2: Price moves should be relative" is displayed)

+This is the second quality our simulation should have.
+Stock price moves should be relative to the current price.

+The final quality is related to this.
+Think about what happens if you have a constant relative price increase day-over-day.

+If we start at $100 and increase 10%, we're at $110.
+If we increase 10% again, we're at $121.
+And then $133, and so on.

+These relative moves are building on top of each other, so the final price increase is about 33% rather than just adding 10% three times for 30%.
+This is compound growth, which is the final quality we'll want.

+("#3: Relative changes should compound")

+("Exercise #2: Let S(t) be the stock price at time t.
+Can you transform a normal distribution and use it to construct S(t) so that it has these three qualities?")

+So those are three qualities we want, which brings us to our second exercise.

+Let's say S(t) is the distribution of the stock price at time t.
+Can you transform a normal distribution and use it to construct S(t) so that it has these three qualities that we want?

+Again, we'd really love to use a normal distribution here, so let's see if we could tweak it a bit to meet our requirements.

+("Hint: Normal distributions 'add together.'
+What kind of function turns adding into multiplying?")

+If you're stuck here, remember that one of the important qualities of a normal distribution is that when you add two of them together, you still get a normal distribution, just shifted and scaled a bit differently.

+In this way, normal distributions are best for processes that add together, so one of the things you're looking for here is to use a function that turns this sort of addition into the multiplication we're looking for relative price moves and compound growth.

+(pause)

+(shows a plot of e^x and e^{x+y} = e^x * e^y)

+The perfect candidate here is an exponential function. e to the x stays positive for any input, e to the -100 is just 1 divided by e to the 100, so it's a very small but positive value.
+That automatically gives us the first quality of avoiding negative prices.

+And the whole point of an exponential is that it represents repeated multiplication or compound growth. e to the x plus y is e to the x times e to the y, so that also gives us the compounding we want.

+("Consider S(t) / S(0) ~ exp(N(mu, sigma^2))")

+Getting relative price moves is a bit clunkier, but we can shoehorn it in.
+The distribution of the stock price relative to its starting point is S(t) / S(0).
+So just set that to be the exponential of a normal distribution.

+That gives us all three qualities.

+(Moves "Consider ..." to top of screen and adds "Lognormal distribution") ("X ~ exp(N(mu, sigma^2)) <-> ln(X) ~ N(mu, sigma^2)")

+This exponential of a normal distribution is known as a lognormal distribution, for the somewhat confusing reason that the log of the distribution is normal.

+That log cancels out the exponential.

+("Plot shows a comparison of a normal density and a lognormal one")

+It's worth looking at what this does to the normal distribution.

+Here's one of those normal distributions we were looking at earlier with the negative prices.

+And when I switch over to this lognormal transformation, you'll see two things.

+("No negatives!")

+All the negative prices on the left tail disappear because they'll get shifted above zero by the exponential function.

+("Compounding returns!")

+And then the right tail gets a little heavier because of the exponential functions tendency to blow up.
+That's the compound growth kicking in.

+(mu and sigma get highlighted briefly)

+All that remains is to figure out what mu and sigma should be in this distribution.